A sports scientist with expertise in movement, speed, strength, relaxation, balance, biomechanics, structural rehab, and nutrition.

 - Bachelor of Science

-Experience: Cricket, Baseball (USA), Hockey, Football, Recreational runners, and others.
-Its not wrong to tag me as ‘cricket specialist’ because of the amount of work I have done on cricket training.
-But it is no different for me in any other sport.
+Experience: Cricket, Baseball (USA), Hockey, Football, Recreational runners, Wrestler, and others.
+Its not wrong to tag me as ‘cricket specialist’ because of the amount of work I have done in cricket training.
+However it is no different for me in any other sport.
 I mean it when I say my reference is 100%.
 I have brought more power to athletes and helped them to become their fittest version.

 Current Research: Nutrition & fitness – the connect!

 Holistic training: In my experience, fitness is multidimensional and broadly covers strength, flexibility, speed, endurance, balance, biomechanics, mind, and nutrition.
 You remove one piece from the matrix and you won’t be able to achieve your best.
 Holistic.